zallen16/allen-readme-generator/Develop/README.md

 <a name="installation"></a>
 ## Installation
-now
+inquirer

 <a name="usage"></a>
 ## Usage
-all of them
+javascript

 <a name="contributing"></a>
 ## Contributing
-everyone
+everyone contribute

 <a name="tests"></a>
 ## Tests
-no
+assembly

 <a name="license"></a>
 ## License